 - However, the student may withdraw from the Core class and remain in the LS class.

 Beginning Spring semester 2017, all diploma and degree level English Learning Support students will be enrolled in co-requisite classes.

 Southeastern Technical College offers occupation-based instruction in all programs in which the experience is appropriate.
 Occupation-based instruction includes internship, externships, and practicums.
 Programs that require occupation-based experiences do so on the basis of designated essential competency areas and courses for the given program.

 There are several majors which either include a required internship course or offers an internship course option in the curriculum.
-These programs include: Accounting diploma and degree; Business Technology diploma and degree; Commercial Truck Driving Certificate; Computer Information Systems diplomas and degrees; Criminal Justice Technology diploma and degree; Early Childhood Care and Education diploma and degree.
+These programs include: Accounting Diploma and Degree; Business Technology Diploma and Degree; Computer Information Systems Diplomas and Degrees; Criminal Justice Technology Diploma and Degree; Early Childhood Care and Education Diploma and Degree; Fish & Wildlife Management Degree.

 Students will be responsible for locating an acceptable site for the internship.
 The program advisor/instructor will assist as needed and will be consulted regarding the appropriateness of internship sites should any questions arise during the initial process.
 The Dean of Academic Affairs will mail a Memorandum of Agreement (MOA) to the internship site.
 The MOA outlines the responsibilities and expectations of the College and the internship site.
 The MOA is signed by the Vice President for Academic Affairs, the Dean of Academic Affairs, and the contact person at the internship site.
 The MOA remains in effect for three (3) years.
 Signed MOAs are filed in the dean’s office.